 1. Improper Acclimation Problems

 A frequent problem with all wood decking is improper acclimation.
 Even though you’re using Ipe outside, it still needs to acclimate to the conditions.
 If it doesn’t, you’ll increase the chances of splitting and separation over time.

 The good news is, Ipe is hardier than cedar or redwood.
 It adjusts to temperatures and withstands the elements better than other species.
 Ipe can handle high humidity, dry climates, and excessive moisture with ease, provided it’s given enough time to adjust on site.

 Brazilian hardwood in its original state has a high moisture count.
 The level is brought down through a slow drying process to prevent cracking and splitting.
 The wood sits in a warehouse or lumber yard for months, readjusting to its new environment.

 Unfortunately, when the wood travels from the yard to a different climate, the acclimation process begins again.
 If the Ipe moves from a humid area to an arid one, it may dry too fast.
 Rapid moisture loss in any wood will cause surface cracks and separation.

 There are three things you can do to combat the chances of this happening to your decking material.

 First, make sure the Ipe you buy is premium or select grade.
 This wood has the least amount of separation and cracks.
-Natural imperfections are limited to the boards surface and won’t affect their integrity.
+Natural imperfections are limited to the board’s surface and won’t affect its integrity.